Deep Long-Tailed Learning: A Survey: Classic Methods

-Realistic taxonomic classifier (RTC)~\cite{wu2020solving} proposed to address class imbalance with hierarchical classification.
-Specifically, RTC maps images into a class taxonomic tree structure, where the hierarchy is defined by a set of classification nodes and node relations.
-Different samples are classified adaptively at different hierarchical levels, where the level at which the prediction is made depends on the sample classification difficulty and the classifier confidence.
+{There are also some more complicated classifier designs based on hierarchical classification, causal inference or classifier knowledge transfer.
+For example, Realistic Taxonomic Classifier (RTC)~\cite{wu2020solving} proposed to address class imbalance with hierarchical classification by mapping images into a class taxonomic tree structure, where the hierarchy is defined by a set of classification nodes and node relations.
+Different samples are adaptively classified at different hierarchical levels,} where the level at which the prediction is made depends on the sample classification difficulty and the classifier confidence.
 Such a design favors correct decisions at intermediate levels rather than incorrect decisions at the leaves.

 Causal classifier~\cite{tang2020long} resorted to causal inference for keeping the good and removing the bad momentum causal effects in long-tailed learning.
 The good causal effect indicates the beneficial factor that stabilizes gradients and accelerates training, while the bad causal effect indicates the accumulated long-tailed bias that leads to poor tail-class performance.
 To better approximate the bias information, the causal classifier applies a multi-head strategy to divide the channel (or dimensions) of model weights and data features equally into $K$ groups.
 Formally, the causal classifier calculates the original logits by $p=\phi(\frac{\tau}{K}\sum_{k=1}^K \frac{(w^k)^{\top }f^k}{(\|w^k\|+\gamma)\|f^k\|})$, where $\tau$ is the temperature factor and $\gamma$ is a hyper-parameter.
 This classifier is essentially the cosine classifier when $\gamma=0$.
 In inference, the causal classifier removes the bad causal effect by subtracting the prediction when the input is null, \ie $p=\phi(\frac{\tau}{K}\sum_{k=1}^K \frac{(w^k)^{\top}f^k}{(\|w^k\|+\gamma)\|f^k\|}-\alpha \frac{cos(x^k,\hat{d}^k)(w^k)^{\top}\hat{d}^k}{\|w^k\|+\gamma})$, where $\hat{d}$ is the unit vector of the exponential moving average features, and $\alpha$ is a trade-off parameter to control the direct and indirect effects.
 More intuitively, the classifier records the bias by computing the exponential moving average features during training, and then removes the bad causal effect by subtracting the bias from prediction logits during inference.